India Emerges as a Major Beef Exporter

 Analysis of India’s capacity to sustain growth in buffalo meat exports is limited by a lack of reliable data.
 USDA projections suggest continued strong growth in import demand in most of the markets served by Indian beef suppliers, but assumptions based on past calf-rearing and feeding practices suggest that Indian production could fall below current USDA projections by about 2020.
 If producers or processors respond to the commercial opportunity now afforded by the export market by rearing more male buffalo calves and/or increasing feeding to boost low slaughter weights, production and export growth may be sustained.

-From Where the Buffalo Roam: India's Beef Exports, by Alex Melton, USDA, Economic Research Service, June 2016
+From Where the Buffalo Roam: India's Beef Exports, by Maurice Landes, Alex Melton, and Seanicaa Edwards, USDA, Economic Research Service, June 2016